bozoracle/bioinfprep.github.io/README.md

 ### Adding Menu Pages

-The menu pages are found in the `menu` folder in the root directory, and can be added to your menu in the `settings.yml` file.
+The menu pages can be found in the `menu` folder in the root directory, and can be added to your menu in the `settings.yml` file.

 ### Posts